Zephira58/sysadmin/docs/recovery.md

 * UmberWood bot responds in Discord.
 * Calibre web interface shows library.
 * OwlBank dashboard is reachable.
+* Karakeep UI loads and search is functional (Meilisearch running).
 * Beszel metrics streaming from all nodes.
 * Zephira.uk loads correctly with valid SSL and updated content.